-In 2019, she was named the recipient of the UW Faculty Excellence in Research Award.
+In 2020, she was elected president of the Society for Research on Nicotine & Tobacco.
+2019, she was named the recipient of the UW Faculty Excellence in Research Award.

 In 2014, Piper received the Russell-Jarvik Young Investigator Award for her contributions to the field from the Society for Research on Nicotine and Tobacco.
 She serves as an Associate Editor for the journal Nicotine & Tobacco Research.

 A Madison native, Dr. Piper completed her undergraduate degree in Chemistry at Carleton College in Minnesota, her Masters’ degree in Clinical Psychology from the University of Miami in Ohio, and her PhD in Clinical Psychology from the University of Wisconsin.

 Dr. Piper began her work at UW-CTRI in 1999 when she collaborated on the Public Health Service Guideline: Treating Tobacco Use and Dependence that was published in 2000.
 She then served as the Project Scientist for the 2008 PHS Guideline update.

 To schedule interviews with UW-CTRI representatives, contact Communications.